Raksha-17/Bellabeat-Fitness-Case-Study/README.md

 **Reliable**- the reliability of the dataset can be contested as there are some limitations.
 For instance, the sample size,(personal tracker details of only 30 users was provided) which may lead to sampling bias.
 Similarly, the gender of the 30 users is completely unknown and it is a fact that Bellabeat as a wellness company is majorly focused on the wellness and fitness of women.

-**Original**- the dataset cannot be said to be original as it was provided by a third party(Amazon Mechanical Turk
+**Original**- the dataset cannot be said to be original as it was provided by a third party(Amazon Mechanical Turk).

 **Comprehensive**- the dataset can be said to be comprehensive enough as the whole of the 18 csv files contains adequate information about the users’ activity ranging from heartrate, sleeptime, intensities, calories burnt, weight etc.